mjsobrep/config_files/README.md

 before opening your text editor.
 You may find that you also need to pip install flake8, etc. after sourcing ROS stuff.

-## TODO
-make an install file that installs the node version manager, latest stable node.js and sets up eslint